 Brian A. BuchananPartner

-In the mid- 1990’s, before he began representing injured people, Brian worked for an insurance defense firm in Greensboro where he amassed considerable experience in injury litigation and wrongful death.
+In the mid-1990's, before he began representing injured people, Brian worked for an insurance defense firm in Greensboro where he amassed considerable experience in injury litigation and wrongful death.
 During that time he presented cases before the North Carolina Supreme Court and the State Appellate Court.
-His civil litigation experience also includes real estate, construction, and business disputes, auto accidents, negligence, product liability, medical malpractice, and social security disability.
+His civil litigation experience includes auto and trucking accidents, negligence, premises liability, product liability, eminent domain, real estate, construction, and business disputes.
+He also devotes a considerable part of his practice to representing disabled people in hearings with the Social Security Administration.

 J.D., Wake Forest University School of Law, 1990